Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Who watches cable TV anymore?
 I don’t.
 In fact, if I didn’t already get it for free I’d cancel it immediately because I never watch it.
 Sure, that means no first viewings and no lucky daytime nostalgia through the boob tube, but most of those channels are useless anyways and it’s expensive.
-But to want to watch something on the big screen requires my laptop and a cadre of ugly wires in the living room.
+But to want to watch something on the big screen requires my laptop, me knowing how to hook up the laptop to my TV, and a cadre of ugly wires in the living room.
 That’s why USB streaming is such a promising technology: it kills clutter, keeps laptops safely out of harm’s way, and still streams all of your video to the TV.
+Talk about it being one of the best Tv accessories!

 Warpia’s Stream HD does just that, and well.